Spatchcocked Turkey with Herbed Ghee

 zest of ½ lemon

-1. Set the turkey breast-side up on a wire rack set inside a baking sheet.
+1. Set the turkey breast side up on a wire rack set inside a baking sheet.
 Sprinkle the salt all over, including the back cavity side.
-Leave to brine in your fridge for two days, uncovered.
+Leave to brine in your fridge for 2 days, uncovered.

 3. Combine the herbs, zest, and ghee.
 Rub the ghee mixture all over the turkey and under the skin.

 5. Roast the turkey for about 45 minutes to 1 hour, rotating the pan once halfway through.
 Remove when the temperature is 165°F and the juices are running clear.

 5. Let rest for 15 to 30 minutes before carving.

 Originally featured in Three Easy-to-Make Main Courses to Make Entertaining Simple